jdansb/Econophysics/README.md

 2. [Suggested readings](https://github.com/jdansb/Econophysics/blob/main/files/leitura.md)

 **Warning**: This repository largely consists of study notes.
 Critical thinking and skepticism are recommended when reading this material.

-**Future**:
-1. Labor Content: Properties and Postulates
-2. Some Universal Patterns in Income Distribution: An Econophysics Approach??
-3. On the Statistical Physics of Wealth Distribution??
-4. Laws of Chaos: A Probabilistic Approach to Political Economy??
-5. Quantitative Marxism
-6. Mathematical approach of Theory f Value

 ----